Lind-Project/lind-wasm-docs/docs/daily.md

 ```
 It seems to be due to the `global.set __stack_pointer` and `global.set __tls_base` instructions in the assembly file.

+2. Set up the lind-wasm environment for Qianxi on our server.

 ## Mon 7/29/2024
 1. We now have a clear pipeline for how WASI-libc handles the threading part.
 The function `wasi_thread_start` is implemented in assembly format for WebAssembly, and it calls the function `__wasi_thread_start_C`, which is a C function.
 2. We are currently working to integrate the `.s` file with our glibc, and then redirect the function call from WebAssembly to C.